kdwink/kubernetes-notes-examples/README-definitions.md

 ## External

-* **NodePort**:  Like ClusterIP but exposes a port for access from outside the cluster.
+* **NodePort**:  Like ClusterIP but ALSO exposes a port for access from outside the cluster.
 * **LoadBalancer**: